Frequently Asked Questions

 Do you accept insurance?

-If you’d like to use out-of-network benefits, it can help to ask your insurance provider:
+If you’d like to use out-of-network benefits, it can be helpful to ask your insurance provider:

 “What are my out-of-network benefits for outpatient mental health services (CPT codes 90791 and 90837)?”